About

 Hailed by the Financial Times for her “easy flexibility, arresting poise and enveloping warmth,” mezzo-soprano Cecelia Hall is a member of Oper Frankfurt’s prestigious ensemble and appears regularly as a guest artist on many of the world’s finest stages.
 Recent successes include the title roles of Ariodante, Serse, Carmen, La Cenerentola, and I Capuleti e i Montecchi, as well as concerts conducted by Jaap van Zweden, Harry Bicket, Jean-Christophe Spinosi, and Thomas Guggeis.

-Highlights of Cecelia’s 2024-25 season include Der Komponist in Strauss’ Ariadne auf Naxos at Seville’s Teatro de la Maestranza conducted by Guillermo García Calvo and directed by Joan Joan Antón Rechi, and four new productions at Oper Frankfurt: Henze’s Der Prinz von Homburg conducted by Takeshi Moriuchi and directed by Jens-Daniel Herzog, Berg’s Lulu conducted by Thomas Guggeis and directed by Nadja Loschky, Magnard’s Guercoeur conducted by Marie Jacquot and directed by David Hermann, and Reimann’s Melusine conducted by Karsten Januschke and directed by Aileen Schneider.
+Highlights of Cecelia’s 2024-25 season include Der Komponist in Strauss’ Ariadne auf Naxos at Seville’s Teatro de la Maestranza conducted by Guillermo García Calvo and directed by Joan Antón Rechi, and four new productions at Oper Frankfurt: Henze’s Der Prinz von Homburg conducted by Takeshi Moriuchi and directed by Jens-Daniel Herzog, Berg’s Lulu conducted by Thomas Guggeis and directed by Nadja Loschky, Magnard’s Guercoeur conducted by Marie Jacquot and directed by David Hermann, and Reimann’s Melusine conducted by Karsten Januschke and directed by Aileen Schneider.
 In concert, she sings Mozart’s Requiem with Utah Symphony conducted by Christopher Allen, and Mendelssohn‘s Lobgesang at the Alte Oper Frankfurt conducted by Thomas Guggeis.

 Cecelia’s opera engagements outside Frankfurt over the past two seasons included title role debuts in new productions of La Cenerentola for Boston Lyric Opera (for which Operawire’s João Marcos Copertino praised her “beautiful lyrical instrument”) and Bizet’s Carmen for Austin Opera conducted by Timothy Myers, as well as Xerxes for the Komische Oper Berlin and Ariodante for The Israeli Opera.
 Her concert engagements included Megacle in Vivaldi’s L’Olimpiade with Jean-Christophe Spinosi and Ensemble Matheus in London, Mozart’s Requiem in a series of concerts at New York’s Lincoln Center with the New York Philharmonic Orchestra conducted by Jaap van Zweden, Bach’s St John Passion on tour with the Orchestra of the Eighteenth Century conducted by Daniel Reuss, and a performance of Mendelssohn’s A Midsummer Night’s Dream at New York’s Carnegie Hall with the Orchestra of St. Luke’s conducted by Harry Bicket with narration by David Hyde Pierce.